DNM1008/Event-Trigger-Demo/readme.md

-# Simple Event-Trigger categorisation using LLM and RAG demo app
+# Simple Event-Trigger Categorisation using LLM and RAG Demo App

 This is a simple app that tries to mimic RAG in a real life application

-## What is this demo is trying to solve
+## What this demo is trying to solve

-Suppose a business wants to better understand their customers for whatever reason.
+Suppose a business wants to better understand its customers for whatever reason.
 They could do that through gauging the customers' interactions with their services.
 In the case of a bank, that would be the transactions that each and every customer makes in their daily lives.

-The quickest and arguably most effective way to understand those transactions are through the transactions content, also known as "remark", where the users are required to describe their transactions.
+The quickest and arguably most effective way to understand those transactions is through the transactions content, also known as "remark", where the users are required to describe their transactions.

 ## Where do LLM and RAG come in

 A rule base approach arguably works.
 For example, if a transaction has the term "car payment" in it, there is a high chance that that customer is buying a car.
-However, the trouble comes when the remarks comes with complicated words.
+However, the trouble comes when the remarks contain complicated words.
 For example, abbreviation, or words and phrases that carry different meanings depending on the context.

-That is where a LLM could come into handy as it can try to understand the context.
+That is where an LLM could come into handy as it can try to understand the context.

 To further help the LLM understand the context, a file which contains the